leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 Real-time customer notifications can reduce the amount of inbound customer service calls.

-When your routing software automatically offers customers a link to track their package in real- time, you'll have fewer customers calling in to ask about their deliveries.
+When your routing software automatically offers customers a link to track their package in real-time, you'll have fewer customers calling in to ask about their deliveries.

 Real-time notifications also help businesses reduce the number of failed delivery efforts.
 And that can significantly reduce your [**transportation costs**](https://elogii.com/blog/transportation-costs/).